genomicsclass/book/pages/matrix_algebra_examples.md

 (\mathbf{Y}-\mathbf{X}\boldsymbol{\beta})
 $$

-So now we are ready to determine which values of $\beta$ minimize the above.
+So now we are ready to determine which values of $$\beta$$ minimize the above.
 There are a series of rules that permit us to compute partial derivatives equations in matrix notation.
-By equating the derivative to 0 and solving for the $\beta$ we will have our solution.
+By equating the derivative to 0 and solving for the $$\beta$$ we will have our solution.
 The only one we need here tells us that the derivative of the above equation is:

 $$